 However, the local honey market is not yet characterised in terms of the use of pollen, sensory and other parameters to differentiate honeys in Ghana.
 A number of studies have been done on the chemical and microbial components of Ghanaian honeys (Ankrah, 1998; Akpabli-Tsigbe, 2015).
 However, information about the botanical and geographical origin is limited.
 Honey packaging has been shown to have a strong influence on consumer preference (Gyau, Akalakou, Degrande & Biloso, 2014).
 The botanical and geographical information could improve quality labelling by way of quality information on honey package.

 This paper evaluates the botanical and geographical origin of honey samples from the Volta region of Ghana by studying the pollen content of honey samples from the study area (pollen analysis).
-This is essential to honey the most important floral resources available and exploited by Apis determine the most important floral resources available and exploited by Apis mellifera in the region.
+This is essential to determine the most important floral resources available and exploited by Apis mellifera in the region.
 The information is also crucial towards the development and labelling of honeys as a GI product in Ghana.